 Long commenting is similar to a warm-up run.
-You find out a little about the other person, what they think and if there’s a common interest, you can dive into in-depth conversation and bring the relationship to the next level!
+You find out a little about the other person, what they think and if there's a common interest, you can dive into the in-depth conversation and bring the relationship to the next level!

 Adopt the modern way to communicate with other professionals.
 It will definitely grow your LinkedIn network and enrich your relationships.

 What are your thoughts about dropping longer comments on articles and post updates?

 If you need help with growing an engaging network on LinkedIn, I offer a tailored approach to amp up your LinkedIn presence.